-Hibs manager search nears 'conclusion'
+Hibs in talks with preferred candidate

-Hibernian 'in control' with head coach search 'coming to conclusion', says Ben Kensell
+Hibernian in talks with preferred candidate as head coach search nears 'conclusion'

 Last updated on .From the section Hibernian

-They face a second Scottish Premiership game without a team boss after last midweek's sacking of Jack Ross.
+Talks are ongoing with the as yet unnamed person as chief executive Ben Kensell released a statement saying the process is "coming to a conclusion".

-And chief executive Ben Kensell has released a statement urging fans to "get behind" the caretaker team headed by former captain David Gray.
+Hibs host Dundee in the Scottish Premiership on Tuesday - their second game since Jack's surprise exit.

-"We have a clear vision for the football club," he said.
+"We have a clear vision for the football club," Kensell said.

 "We want to acquire a manager who has an attacking mentality and is progressive and hungry for the opportunity to build something special here at a big club in Hibs.
 In summary, our process has been robust and there is clarity - and a support plan for the manager we select that will help us achieve our long-term ambitions."